Cal vs. Stanford NCAA Football Odds, Plays and Insights | November 20, 2021

 Stanford Stats and Trends

-- In Stanford's 10 games this year, it has three wins against the spread.

-- The Cardinal have covered the spread twice this year when underdogs by 1.5 points or more (in seven chances).
+- The Cardinal have been underdogs by 1.5 points or more seven times this season and have covered the spread twice.

-- Stanford's games this season have hit the over on four of 10 set point totals (40%).
+- Stanford's games this year have hit the over on four of 10 set point totals (40%).

-- Stanford is 3-2 against the spread and 3-2 overall in games when it records more than 22.2 points.
+- Stanford is 3-2 against the spread and 3-2 overall when the team puts up more than 22.2 points.

-- This year the Cardinal have turned the ball over 15 times, while the Golden Bears have forced 15 turnovers.
+- This season the Cardinal have turned the ball over 15 times, while the Golden Bears have forced 15 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.